 In the aftermath of this attack, the western media has two options.
 The first is to reprint these cartoons and continue the unflinching quest of Charlie Hebdo cartoonists, as a way of paying tribute to their legacy.
 The second option is to take a step back and not criticise Islam or Mohammed, to accord Islam different treatment to other religions.

 If the media follows the latter option, it will be a victory for the attackers and their ideology of blasphemy, and will set a dangerous precedent.
 I hope that the steps we take and our future course of action will not defer to this ideology.
-But as the responses so far have shown, not everyone is ready to stand up to it.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+But as the responses so far have shown, not everyone is ready to stand up to it.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.